 Enjoy lunch at Restaurant Fiorella or dinner at Cure; both base their menus on local, seasonal, and sustainable ingredients, and both are among the top recommended restaurants in Rochester.

-Don’t miss The Pierogi Guy, The Chai Guy, The Nut Guy, and Juan & Maria’s Empanada Stop.
+Don’t miss The Pierogi Guy, The Chai Guy, The Nut Guy, The Cheese Guy, and Juan & Maria’s Empanada Stop.

 Fun family events at the Rochester Public Market